 Bregagh Road is the most photographed location in Northern Ireland.
 You may not have heard of the road, but I guarantee you have heard of the Dark Hedges.
 Even the wildly popular Game of Thrones has popped over to the Dark Hedges to film a scene at this eerily beautiful road.

 The Dark Hedges are Very Popular

-It’s just a short road surrounded by farmer’s fields.
+It’s surprising that the Dark Hedges became so popular.
+The road is just a short lane surrounded by farmer’s fields.
 When driving up to the Dark Hedges, we weren’t sure if it was even the right place?

 Note: Tour buses stop regularly here in the afternoon, so get there early to avoid the crowds.

-Had we driven through to the other side for a proper look before pulling our car over on the side of the road, we would have learned that the best photographs are taken from the Southern End where you will find a bend.
+It was then that we drove to the other side of the road for a proper look.
+Had we done that earlier, we would have learned that the best photographs are taken from the Southern End of the Dark Hedges where you will see a bend.